TomasJohansson/adapters-shortest-paths/docs/README.md

 However, two of the Adaptee libraries are compiled for Java **8**.
 ( [JGraphT](https://github.com/jgrapht/jgrapht/blob/master/pom.xml) and [the fork of "reneargento/algorithms-sedgewick-wayne"](https://github.com/TomasJohansson/algorithms-sedgewick-wayne) )

+One of the Adaptee libraries are compiled for Java **7**.
+( [MuLaViTo](https://github.com/TomasJohansson/MuLaViTo-fork/blob/45f161312b5e9ec50e2d430d17e8d4a395ce82be/pom.xml) (i.e. the fork of <https://sourceforge.net/p/mulavito/>)

-The other two Adaptee libraries are actually compiled for Java **5**.
+The remaining two Adaptee libraries are actually compiled for Java **5**.
 ( [the fork of "bsmock/k-shortest-paths"](https://github.com/TomasJohansson/k-shortest-paths) and [the fork of "yan-qi/k-shortest-paths-java-version"](https://github.com/TomasJohansson/k-shortest-paths-java-version) )

-This means that if you are using Java 8, then you should be able to use all Adapters, but if you use Java 6 or Java 7 then you are restricted to using only the latter two of the above Adapters.
+This means that if you are using Java 8, then you should be able to use all Adapters, but if you use Java 6 or Java 7 then you are more limited regarding which of the Adapters to use.

 ### Some comments about the five adaptee libraries currently being used